-All across our country, veterans have returned from the Armed Forces.
+It’s often inconceivable what our brave and heroic veterans have endured.
+They’ve put their lives on the line, leaving their families and friends behind as they enter foreign lands to fight on behalf of us and our country.
 These warriors have seen things that few of us can imagine.
-Many of these veterans have witnessed their friends and fellow service members die.
-For veterans adapting to civilian life, the difficulties can be overwhelming.
+Many of these people have witnessed their friends and fellow service members die.
+For them to adapt to civilian life, the difficulties can be overwhelming.

-Fortunately, there are many ways in which veterans can improve.
-Although numerous veterans are now disabled, they are not out of luck.
-There is still hope and help for the numerous disabled veterans of the United States.
+- Fortunately, there are many ways in which veterans can improve.
+Although numerous people are now disabled, they are not out of luck.
+There is still hope and help for the countless disabled veterans of the United States.

-The United States Department of Veterans Affairs (VA) is equipped to help.
-This federal Cabinet-level agency administers a number of wide-ranging healthcare services to qualifying military veterans.
+- The United States Department of Veterans Affairs (VA) is equipped to help.
+This federal agency administers several wide-ranging healthcare services to qualifying military veterans.

-The VA will factor various medical documents and expert opinions to determine the extent of the condition(s).
-In fact, the VA even assigns what is called a “disability rating.”
+- The VA will factor various medical documents and expert opinions to determine the extent of the condition(s).
+The VA even assigns what is called a “disability rating.”
 This rating is represented as a percentage.

-However, the disabled veteran must always prove that the disability is service-connected.
+- However, the disabled veteran must always prove that the disability is service-connected.
 In other words, the disability was caused or worsened by military service.
-A disability can either arise before, during or after service.
+A disability can either arise before, during, or after military service.

 There are slightly different standards for proving each of these three disability types.
 Ample medical evidence is required.
-If you are a disabled veteran applying for disability benefits, you must provide everything you have.
+If you are a disabled veteran applying for disability benefits, you must provide all available documentation.

-When providing a fully developed claim, you should first be sure to include all VA-specific forms.
-This includes the Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ).
+When putting together a fully developed claim, you should first be sure to include all VA-specific forms.
+This consists of the Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ).

 The following criteria must be followed:

-- You should provide any private medical records pertaining to your condition(s).
+- You should provide any private medical records about your condition(s).
 Doctor reports and test results from medical facilities are crucial.
 You must be sure to include information from all non-VA hospitals and treatment clinics.

 - You should also hand over any records of medical treatment received during your service in the military.

-- Don’t forget to provide military personnel records pertaining to your medical condition(s) as well.
+- Do not forget to provide military personnel records pertaining to your medical condition(s) as well.

-- Finally, be sure to obtain medical information that the VA can request for you.
-This may include reports from federal facilities and centers.
-A VA medical clinic may be helpful in providing this important documentation.
+- Finally, be sure to obtain medical information that the VA can request on you.
+This may include reports from federal facilities.
+A VA medical clinic may be able to help provide this vital documentation.

 When gathering all of this information, don’t rush.
-You can enlist the help of both the VA and a top VA attorney.
-The best veterans disability lawyers will ensure that your claim is fully and properly developed.
+An experienced and reputable lawyer will ensure that your claim is fully and properly developed.

-At Berke Law Firm, P.A., we are the Best VA Disability Experts in Florida for a reason.
-We cover Veterans’ Disability Compensation claims and Social Security Disability claims across the nation.
-We will stop at no lengths to ensure our United States veterans receive the best.
+At Berke Law Firm, P.A., we are the Best VA Disability professionals in Florida for a reason.
+We cover VA Disability Compensation claims and Social Security Disability claims across the nation.
+We will not stop and will go to great lengths to ensure our United States veterans receive the best.